Best Things To Do in Tenerife

 Tenerife, land of volcanoes: a place full of beauty in every corner you look at, be it its black sand beaches, its emerald forests, its rock formations sculpted by lava and the majestic Teide, and its small villages lost at the top of ravines.

-For the diversity of its landscapes but a constant temperate climate, this jewel of the Canary Islands is an idyllic place to travel to and get lost in.
+For the diversity of its landscapes but a constant mild climate, this jewel of the Canary Islands is an idyllic place to travel to and get lost in.
 Here are the top 10 experiences to always remember your trip to Tenerife:

 Tenerife's waters are home to more than 27 different species of marine mammals, including sperm whales, fin whales, turtles, dolphins, jellyfish and seabirds.
+Although there are many more types of cetaceans that can be seen in Tenerife.

-2. Take a trip to La Gomera
+2. Take an excursion to La Gomera

 La Gomera is the kind of island you picture in your head when you think of an island paradise at the ends of the earth.
 Although it is inhabited, its endless laurel forests, a type of vegetation unique to the Canary Islands, will offer you routes to get lost and forget about the rest of the planet for a few hours.

-Its ravines will leave you breathless and, if you manage to overcome the vertigo, with an indelible memory of wild nature.
+Its ravines will leave you breathless and, if you manage to overcome vertigo, with an indelible memory of wild nature.
 Walking along its paths you will put yourself, for a while, in the skin of an inhabitant of the island, living among banana and aloe vera plantations.
 You can tour the island by bus or Jeep, spending an incredible day from Tenerife.

 2. Climb the Teide